eth-brownie/brownie/docs/api.rst

 Brownie API
 ===========

-The following classes and methods are available when developing brownie scripts or using the console.
+The following classes and methods are available when writing brownie scripts or using the console.

-When using the console, you can call the builtin ``dir`` function to see available methods and attributes for any class.
+From the console you can call ``dir`` to see available methods and attributes for any class.
 By default, callables are highlighed in cyan and attributes in blue.
+You can also call ``help`` on any class or method to view information on it's functionality.

 Eth
 ===

-These classes and methods relate to the Ethereum blockchain:
+These classes and methods relate to the Ethereum blockchain and test RPC:

 .. py:class:: web3